iya5/flutter_appdev/README.md

   All music files are stored in assets.
 Metadata is read asynchronously using the `audiotags` package.
 Playback and control is handled via `audioplayers`.

 * **Responsive UI Considerations:**
-  Most UI elements have fixed dimensions for simplicity.
+  Although most UI elements have fixed dimensions for simplicity.
 Some components (like album art in `Activity1`) may need adjustments for smaller screens.
+This should be updated and fixed.

 * **State Management:**
   Stateful widgets handle audio playback and UI updates (e.g., play/pause, song selection, shuffle).
 Stream subscriptions listen to player events.

 * **Hover Effects:**
-  `MouseRegion` is used to implement hover effects on songs in the song list (useful for desktop/web apps).
+  `MouseRegion` is used to implement hover effects on songs in the song list (only useful for desktop/web apps).

 * **Future Improvements:**

-  * Implement responsive layouts for mobile and tablet screens.
+  * Implement responsive layouts for smaller screens (e.g. mobile, tablet).
-  * Add more activities with real functionality.
   * Improve app bar customization (currently static height and opacity).
   * Optimize asset loading and song metadata handling for larger libraries.
-  * Use a struct for song list and circular queues.
+  * Use a struct for song list and circular queues to improve music player's interactivity.